cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I check the GraphQL network calls using Cypress?

-Yes, by using the newer API command {% url "cy.route2()" route2 %} as described in the {% url "Smart GraphQL Stubbing in Cypress" https://glebbahmutov.com/blog/smart-graphql-stubbing/ %} post or by utilizing the {% url "cypress-graphql-mock" https://github.com/tgriesser/cypress-graphql-mock %} plugin.
+Yes, by using the newer API command {% url "cy.http()" http %} as described in the {% url "Smart GraphQL Stubbing in Cypress" https://glebbahmutov.com/blog/smart-graphql-stubbing/ %} post or by utilizing the {% url "cypress-graphql-mock" https://github.com/tgriesser/cypress-graphql-mock %} plugin.

 ## {% fa fa-angle-right %} Can Cypress be used for model-based testing?

 Yes, for example see {% url "this webinar" https://www.youtube.com/watch?v=U30BKedA2CY %} hosted by Curiosity Software.
 In addition, since our {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %} is implemented using XState model state library, we are looking for ways to make model-based testing simpler and more powerful.
 Read {% url "Access XState from Cypress Test" https://glebbahmutov.com/blog/cypress-and-xstate/ %} for our start.